Tesla told France there was no sign of technical fault in Paris crash | Technology

 The car appeared to have collided with a white van, which suffered front-end damage.
 Other footage circulating on social media showed members of the public tending to the wounded and shocked bystanders in the aftermath of the accident.
 Tesla boss Elon Musk was named 2021 "person of the year https://www.reuters.com/lifestyle/ft-names-elon-musk-person-year-2021-12-15 " by both Time magazine and the Financial Times for triggering a historic shift in the auto industry towards electric vehicles, and also sending rockets into orbit with his space company.

 Tesla's Model 3 topped European car sales in September, marking the first time an electric vehicle has done so in monthly charts.
-The National Highway Traffic Safety Administration (NHTSA), the U.S. auto safety regulator, said in August it had sent teams to review 31 Tesla crashes involving 10 deaths since 2016 where it suspected advanced driver assistance systems use.
+The NHTSA said in August it had sent teams to review 31 Tesla crashes involving 10 deaths since 2016 where it suspected advanced driver assistance systems use.

-It ruled out Autopilot in three of the crashes.
-Last year the NHTSA opened a formal review into over 200 complaints about sudden acceleration of Tesla cars, but the regulator later said it found no defects in Tesla's systems, saying the accidents were caused by "pedal misapplication".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)